rapidsai/cudf/python/dask_cudf/README.md

 Dask cuDF now provides automatic query planning by default (RAPIDS 24.06+).
 As long as the `"dataframe.query-planning"` configuration is set to `True` (the default) when `dask.dataframe` is first imported, [Dask Expressions](https://github.com/dask/dask-expr) will be used under the hood.

-For example, the following user code will automatically benefit from predicate pushdown when the result is computed.
+For example, the following code will automatically benefit from predicate pushdown when the result is computed.

 ```python
 df = dd.read_parquet("/my/parquet/dataset/")